 Are you...

-. . . struggling to come to terms with a bereavement?
+. . . finding it hard to come to terms with a bereavement?

-. . . feeling down, anxious or isolated?
+. . . having family or relationship difficulties?

-Or no space to be still...., gather yourself together in one place... begin to make sense of things......
+No space to pause...., gather yourself together in one place... and begin to make sense of it all...

 My Approach

-- Share my reflections and thoughts, offering a fresh perspective.
+- Share my reflections and thoughts to offer a fresh perspective.

-- Suggest strategies you can use in daily life to support you (e.g., mindfulness techniques to reduce anxiety).
-See Client Resources
+- Suggest strategies to use in daily life to support you (e.g. to help reduce anxiety).
+I also bring mindfulness techniques into my work.

-I've over 13 years clinical experience and been in private practice as a psychotherapist/counsellor since 2014.
-Over the years I've worked with people bringing a wide range of concerns to therapy, including:
+Over the last 14 years I've worked with people bringing a wide range of concerns, including:

 Bereavement Counsellor